fzawada/MobilePay-CodeTest/README.md

 # MobilePay-CodeTest
 The code test for new applicants.

-Read the [task description](Task description.pdf) 'Taskdescription.pdf throughly and create a branch with your solution.
+Read the [task description]('Task description.pdf') thoroughly and create a branch with your solution.